Skip to main content

 Before parsing, you can use a Filter card to select only the files you want to process.
 This helps you narrow down your dataset and avoid parsing unnecessary documents.
 Filter Files Card Purely as an example, here we only filter for resumes of a certain size.
 This step is optional but recommended when working with large file sets to optimize processing time and costs.

-Step 3: Parse documents with the Dex Parse Card
+Step 3: Parse & Extract from documents with the Dex Card

 This features utilizes our Document Understanding capability, our Dex SDK on the backend.
-Add a Dex Parse card to extract structured data from your documents.
+Add a Dex card to extract structured data from your documents.
 This card utilizes the Dex SDK in the backend and automatically creates a Dex project that you can reference later in the Dex UI.
-Dex Parse Card Configuration
+Dex Project configs

 Dex Project Configuration